 I am a library and higher education professional who applies collaborative, human-centred and evidence-based practice approaches to drive and inform service design, delivery and continuous improvement.

-Alisa’s industry experience, together with her research and analytical skills, business and library and information science (LIS) professional knowledge positions her to to understand problems and questions about professional practice, lead and enable innovative service delivery that is evidence-based and client-centred.
-Her work aims to prompt rethinking and transformation of the ways in which the academic library creates a positive impact on the student learning experience and tells a compelling story of the library’s role in achieving institutional goals.
-She is also passionate about engaging and enabling new LIS professionals to launch their careers and developing a research culture within the LIS profession.
+My library, information management and research experience spanning across sectors and over 10 years position me to understand problems and questions about professional practice, lead and enable innovative service delivery.
+I prompt rethinking and transformation of the ways in which library services create a positive impact on the student learning experience and tells a compelling story of the library’s role in achieving institutional goals.

-In addition to her work, Alisa actively contributes to the library and information professional community through her writing and speaking, involvement in LIS education and most recent position of chairperson for Australian Library and Information Association’s (ALIA) New Generation Advisory Committee.
-Her contribution and achievements as an early career library and information professional has been recognised by her peers, receiving the ALIA Metcalfe Award in 2017.
+Over the years I have contributed to the library and information professional community, most recently as chairperson for Australian Library and Information Association’s (ALIA) New Generation Advisory Committee.
+My contribution and achievements as an early career library and information professional has been recognised by my peers, receiving the ALIA Metcalfe Award in 2017.

-Alisa has a Bachelor of Business (Marketing and Public Relations) from Queensland University of Technology (QUT) and received her Master of Information Technology (Library and Information Science) in 2013 and the ALIA ‘Distinguished Certified Professional’ status in 2021.
+I possess a Bachelor of Business (Marketing and Public Relations) from Queensland University of Technology (QUT), received my Master of Information Technology (Library and Information Science) in 2013 and the ALIA ‘Distinguished Certified Professional’ status in 2021.

 Disclaimer: All views and opinions discussed in this blog are personal and do not necessarily reflect those of my employer, industry or any other organisation to which I am associated.